we-make-software/tech/README.md

 In the `System` folder there is a `Directory.h` file where all project header folders are listed.
 Each project only needs three files: `.c`, `.h`, and `Makefile`.

-This lets you focus on creating the project rather than managing file names.
+This lets me focus on creating the project rather than managing file names.
 Extra build features can be added later.

 The `Makefile` reads `Directory.h` and generates a module list. `System` and `Run` are always included as standard modules.